 Add to a large mixing bowl with the drained and rinsed chickpeas, bell pepper, cucumber and onion.
 Let the quinoa cool, and prepare the dressing in the meantime.

-Mix the olive oil, minced garlic, maple syrup, salt, lemon juice, dijon mustard, and black pepper together in a small bowl or salad dressing shaker.
+Mix the olive oil, minced garlic, honey or maple syrup, salt, lemon juice, dijon mustard, and black pepper together in a small bowl or salad dressing shaker.